eric-brechemier/within/README.md

 Function: `within( name, callback )`
 Create a semi-private space to share properties and events

+Both name and callback can be omitted, resulting in three different forms described in the sections below.

+  * `within( name, callback )`: any - run code in the space with given name
+  * `within( name )`: object - access the space with given name
+  * `within()`: object - access an anonymous space

+### `within( name, callback )`: any ###

+Run the given callback in the space with given name and return the result of the callback (left as undefined if missing).

-This function allows to create modules that span multiple source files before concatenation.
+This form allows to create modules that span multiple source files before concatenation.

     // module1-part1.js